ray-project/ray/rllib/algorithms/dreamerv3/README.md

 $ pip install flappy_bird_gymnasium
 ```

-Now, let's create a new RLlib python config file for this experiment and call it ``flappy_bird.py``:
+Now, let's create a new python file for this RLlib experiment and call it ``flappy_bird.py``:

 ```python
 from ray import tune